mikolajroszak/qsp-protocol-node/deployment/local/README.md

 - Add some Ether to your account (to cover gas costs)

 Record for next steps:
-- Your public Ethereum address, e.g., `0x60463b7Ee0c3D33deF3A05313597B1300F6dE62B`
 - The passphrase (or *wallet password*) for your key
 - Location of your keystore (JSON) file, e.g., `./keystore/default.json`.
 The location is relative to this README's folder.

 ### Get whitelisted

-Contact the Protocol team (protocol@quantstamp.com) to whitelist your Ethereum address and generate AWS credentials for your account.
+Contact the Protocol team (protocol@quantstamp.com) to whitelist your Ethereum address.

-Record for next steps:
-- AWS access key id, e.g., `AKIAIOSFODNN7EXAMPLE`
-- AWS secret access key, e.g., `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`
-- If provided, Ethereum node token, e.g., `8a7b2d9f0e0b9e7a6a7b8a7b2d9f0e0b9e7a6a7b8a7b2d9f`

 ### Configure

-1. Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the provided AWS credentials.
 1. Set environment variable `ETH_PASSPHRASE` to your account's passphrase (or *wallet password*).
 Note that your password may **NOT** contain quotes (double or single).
 The safest approach to verify whether your password matches what you have set is to check